-Our office requires that you develop your acceptance guidelines at the time that you submit your program proposal materials.
-Our office recommends including the following components in your program screening criteria:
+The Office of Study Abroad requires that you develop your acceptance guidelines at the time that you submit your program proposal materials.
+The OSA recommends including the following components in your program screening criteria:

 - Good Academic Standing requirement.
 According to the WTAMU policy on study abroad, students must be in good academic standing; however, you may want to have a specific GPA requirement for your program. - Semester completion: Must have completed a minimum of one semester of study at WTAMU, and be making successful progress toward academic degree requirements as determined by the Dean of their college. - Recommendations or references.
-Our office recommends requiring at least two to three references who may be contacted for recommendations. - Verification of the academic record and disciplinary history.
+The OSA recommends requiring at least two to three references who may be contacted for recommendations. - Verification of the academic record and disciplinary history.
 Investigation into any previous misconduct is an essential step in preventing incidents of misconduct in your program.